The English liberal arts major requires each student to take 11 courses.

 Choose three electives from the literature (LIT), language/linguistics (LNG) and creative writing (CWR) courses offered by the department.
 In order to promote interdisciplinarity, students may, with permission of the Associate Chair, fill one of these electives with a relevant 200-level or higher course in literature, linguistics, aesthetics, cultural studies, film or writing from another program or department at TCNJ.

-Two seminars in research and theory (LIT 499), one in the junior and one in the senior year.
+Two Capstones in different semesters.
+Most students will complete the requirement with two sections of LIT 499 Seminars in Research and Theory.
 These topics-based courses are writing and theory-intensive and will emphasize independent research.
 By permission of the Associate Chair, LIT 497 Seminar in Literary Theory may substitute for one LIT 499, and a student writing an honors thesis in the senior year may do so in place of the second LIT 499, but a student may not make both substitutions; that is, every student is required to complete at least one LIT 499.
 LIT 201 is an absolute pre-requisite for LIT 499 and LIT 497.
-No student will be allowed to register for two sections of LIT 499 in the same semester.

 Note: Only 6 courses at the 200-level (and none below the 200-level) will apply to the English liberal arts major, so plan wisely.
 Students are encouraged to explore minor concentrations such as African-American Studies, Comparative Literature, Creative Writing, US Studies, and Women and Gender Studies.
 It is college policy that only one course taken as part of a student’s major may also be counted toward the student’s minor.